-In last issue’s column, we discussed why the term Father, in a religious context, should be reserved solely for God the Father.
+In my previous article “Who Are You Calling ‘Father’?” we discussed why the term Father, in a religious context, should be reserved solely for God the Father.
 I’d like to begin this column with a question: How much do you know about God the Father?

 Though Christianity accepts the existence of the Father, the reality is that He is relegated to the background in many churches.
 Evangelicals emphasize Jesus as Lord, getting to know Jesus, having a relationship with Jesus, even praying to Jesus.
 At times the impression is that God the Father has quietly disappeared.